Shibuya PARCO Business Hours

 ——What was your impression of actually experiencing the exhibition at PARCO MUSEUM TOKYO?

-SAM I'm really happy that the works of the past few years have gathered in this space and are present in a place where it will be a beautiful experience.
-I am full of joy and love, witnessing the ideas and thoughts contained in each of them, everything necessary to create them, and the power and excitement that comes from being united.
+SAM I'm really happy to be able to gather in this space for the past few years and be present in a place for a beautiful experience.
+I am full of joy and love, witnessing the ideas and thoughts contained in each of them, everything necessary to create them, and the power and excitement created by the unity of them.

 ——What kind of feedback would you like to receive from the audience?